bugaevc/wl-clipboard/README.md

 # wl-clipboard: Wayland clipboard utilities

-This project implements two little Wayland clipboard utilities, `wl-copy` and `wl-paste`, that let you easily copy data between the clipboard and Unix pipes, sockets, files and so on.
+This project implements two command-line Wayland clipboard utilities, `wl-copy` and `wl-paste`, that let you easily copy data between the clipboard and Unix pipes, sockets, files and so on.

 Usage is as simple as: